Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 :::

-:::{tab-item} Links file
+:::{tab-item} Spans file
-The following example shows a links file in JSON Lines format.
+The following example shows a spans file in JSON Lines format.

 ```
 {}